 Augmented Reality (AR) allows users to enhance their field of view with real-time super imposed digital information.
 This allows on-site workers to gain information on an asset or step-by-step instructions on how to repair an asset.
 An expert can also remotely instruct guidance to on-site workers by combining AR and video together.
 AR operations require very high bandwidth and reliability as well as secure connections between remote workplaces, only possible through 5G.

 Inside the factory, instead of manually moving products, Automatic Guided Vehicles (AGVs) deliver whatever is needed to the appropriate places.
 The AGVs are utilized in all stages of the manufacturing process whether bringing materials to certain work stations or transporting completed products to storage.
 Connecting and controlling the vehicles through 5G ensures the stability of the vehicle while it is running and increases the speed of operation to increase productivity.

 In their state-of-the-art chip manufacturing facility in Austin, Texas, Samsung Austin Semiconductor (SAS) is putting Samsung 5G to work.
-As one of the most advanced semiconductor manufacturing facilities in the world, the facility provides creative solutions for the innovation needs of its customers.
-Samsung is partnering with AT&T to test and evaluate Samsung’s 5G network powering various next-generation industrial use cases.
-Below are just a few examples of how 5G could benefit the SAS factory.Watch Video
+As one of the most advanced semiconductor manufacturing facilities in the world, the facility is testing and evaluating Samsung’s 5G network as well as various next-generation industrial use cases.